pivot-access-ltd/bma-offline-docs/backup/backup.md

 <a href="#heading--stop-critical-services"><h2 id="heading--stop-critical-services">Stop critical services</h2></a>

-To avoid conflicting updates during a backup, stop the following four services with the `sudo systemctl stop <service>` command:
+After you have dumped your PostgreSQL database, and verified that the dump has finished, you should stop the following four services with the `sudo systemctl stop <service>` command:

 1.   postgresql.service
 2.   maas-dhcpd.service
 3.   maas-rackd.service
 4.   maas-regiond.service

+Stopping these services will avoid conflicting updates during the remaining backup steps.

 <a href="#heading--archive-configuration-files"><h2 id="heading--archive-configuration-files">Archive configuration files</h2></a>